+Hold Option when clicking the Format menu and you will see the Format > Edit Global Master Markdown Style File menu item.
+This allows you to edit the Markdown Styles.txt file in your personal repository (~/Library/Application Support/Curio/Version XX/Repository folder).

-• If you place a Markdown Styles.txt in your ~/Library/Application Support/Curio/Version XX/Repository folder (where XX is your Curio version, like 25) then it will be used to define default master markdown styles for all Curio projects.
+It defines the default master markdown styles for all Curio projects.
 Styles defined in that file will be read first, then you can override or add more styles with your project specific master markdown styles.